Zach-B96/sman/README.md

 ## Commands

-install (will check for env variables, if empty it will require either a path to a credentials file or a manual entry)
+install (will check for env variables, if empty it will require either a path to a credentials file or a manual entry)(hopefully won't be needed)

 uninstall (remove aws credentials)